• Skip to main content

 You’ll want to put this homemade Scallion Ginger Sauce on every savory dish!
 With only 4 ingredients, the whole family can enjoy a master condiment in just 10 minutes.
 Get ready to smother it over your favorite meals for an addictive flavor boost.

-It’s best served with whole chicken!
+It’s best served with whole chicken, your favorite noodles or rice dishes!

 Scallion Ginger Sauce in a bowl with a spoon in it.